• Skip to main content

 October 12, 2025 by Hoops Rumors

-Patterson writes that while last year, Thompson’s ball-in-hand role was mostly limited to fastbreaks and dunks off drop-offs, it’s clear that during the lead-up to the season, they’re stretching his role to see how he handles it.
+While Thompson’s ball-in-hand role last season was mostly limited to fastbreaks and dunks off drop-offs, the Pistons are expanding his role in the lead-up to this season to see how he handles it, Patterson writes.

-Patterson points to Thompson’s ability to change speed and use both his strength and quick-twitch athleticism to get to the rim or beat defenders as key parts of the appeal of giving him the ball more.
+Patterson points to Thompson’s ability to change speeds and use both his strength and quick-twitch athleticism to get to the rim or beat defenders as key reasons why giving him the ball more is intriguing.
 Bickerstaff is also interested in exploring different ways to free up Cunningham off-ball to get him easier looks.

 “Teams decide they want to pick Cade up full court, and sometimes because of the gravity he holds, people just hug up on him,” Bickerstaff said.
 “Now his defender has to play off a screen or off a shift, and it just makes him a better offensive player when people can’t get their hands on him to wrestle and hold him.”